webpack/template/README.md

 * Update scaffolded web app if the template updates.
 * Include development server for just-in-time compiling (just edit the source and update your browser).
 * Includes all webpack features: Just require any resource (css, less, coffee, png).
+* Also supports a node.js Server.
+It is enhanced with enhanced-require, so you can use webpack features in node.
+* Supports hot code replacement on server side.
-* Install webpack-template-modules, which add some stuff to the template (Coming soon)
+* Install webpack-template-modules, which add some stuff to the template
- * i. e. jQuery, bootstrap, node.js server, etc.
+ * i. e. jQuery, bootstrap, etc.

 ``` text
 > npm install wpt -g